-In applications where there may be a voltage loss between the VCM output of the AD9258 and the analog inputs, the common-mode voltage servo can be enabled.
+In applications where there may be a voltage loss between the VCM output of the AD9268 and the analog inputs, the common-mode voltage servo can be enabled.
 When the inputs are ac-coupled and a resistance of >100 Ω is placed between the VCM output and the analog inputs, a significant voltage drop can occur and the common-mode voltage servo should be enabled.
 Setting Bit 0 in Register 0x0F to a logic high enables the VCM servo mode.
-In this mode, the AD9258 monitors the common-mode input level at the analog inputs and adjusts the VCM output level to keep the common-mode input voltage at an optimal level.
+In this mode, the AD9268 monitors the common-mode input level at the analog inputs and adjusts the VCM output level to keep the common-mode input voltage at an optimal level.
 If both channels are operational, Channel A is monitored.
-However, if Channel A is in power-down or standby mode, then the Channel B input is monitored.
+However, if Channel A is monitored.